DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 visibility of the distribution of costs and benefits associated with the transition.

-Network Service Providers (NSPs) own and operate the 'poles and wires' across Australia and present a particular challenge for regulators and rule makers.
+Network Service Providers (NSPs) own and operate the ‘poles and wires’ across Australia and present a particular challenge for regulators and rule makers.
 As regulated monopolies, they need to be effectively supervised without stifling innovation.
-They are subject to five yearly reviews in which their revenue for the upcoming 'regulatory period' is set by the Australian Energy Regulator (AER), based on information provided by the NSPs.
+They are subject to five yearly reviews in which their revenue for the upcoming ‘regulatory period’ is set by the Australian Energy Regulator (AER), based on information provided by the NSPs.
 Their regulated task of ensuring energy supply is technically complex and they are increasingly challenged as distributed